-tune2fs command in Linux with examples
+The Linux tune2fs command with examples

 Synopsis of the tune2fs command

-The syntax for the tune2fs command:
+The syntax for the tune2fs command is as follows:

 tune2fs [ -l ] [ -c max-mount-counts ] [ -e errors-behavior ] [ -f ] [ -i interval-between-checks ] [ -j ] [ -J journal-options ] [ -m reserved-blocks-percentage ] [ -o [^]mount-options[,...] ] [ -r reserved-blocks-count ] [ -s sparse-super-flag ] [ -u user ] [ -g group ] [ -C mount-count ] [ -E extended-options ] [ -L volume-name ] [ -M last-mounted-directory ] [ -O [^]feature[,...] ] [ -T time-last-checked ] [ -U UUID ] device